SK53/indicia-docs/developing/architecture-overview.rst

 providing a user interface (website), web services provide a programmatic interface.
 In a typical web transaction, a *user* sends a request to a specified *web address*.
 The *server* responds with the *web page*.
-A typical web service transaction might involve the *user* being a piece of code on the client website.
-The *user* sends a request to a specified *web address*.
+A typical web service transaction is instigated by some code on the client website.
+The *code* sends a request to a specified *web address*.
 The *server* responds with some *data*.
-The code then processes that data before rendering the web page as appropriate.
+The *code* then processes that data before rendering the web page as appropriate.

 The web services in Indicia are comprehensive in comparison with some systems where the web services were added as an afterthought, because the Indicia